Browse Our Selection

 For runners and walkers, the treadmill offers an indoor option for weight-bearing cardio exercise.
 With adjustable speed and incline, most treadmills offer programs to vary the speed and/or incline based on a pre-designed or custom made course profile.
 In addition to the shock-absorbing cushioning built into the deck of the treadmill, some models offer a cushioned orthopedic belt for additional impact absorption.
 Holmes stocks several models which fold for more convenient storage, as well as some heavier duty commercial quality models.

-Holmes carries treadmills from Bodyguard and Spirit Fitness.
+Holmes carries treadmills from Spirit Fitness and Bodycraft.

 One of the hottest new formats on the market is the lateral trainer.
 Working different muscle groups than an elliptical trainer or treadmill, the lateral trainers you'll find at Holmes are an excellent way to mix up your workout and get a fantastic cardio and strength workout in a minimal amount of time.